Is Assisting With Suicide a Crime?

-What is Considered Assisted Suicide?
+What's Considered Assisted Suicide?

-- Persuades someone else to commit suicide.
+- Persuade someone else to commit suicide.

 Note that it is not considered assisted suicide to fail to resuscitate someone who is already dying.
 Individuals who do not wish to be kept alive through artificial means (such as feeding tubes and breathing machines) may state their wishes in a legally binding advance directive.